Simone de Beauvoir: The Second Sex

 Only in 2009 was there a second translation, to mark the 60th anniversary of the original publication.
 Constance Borde and Sheila Malovany-Chevallier produced the first integral translation in 2010, reinstating a third of the original work.

 In the chapter "Woman: Myth and Reality" of The Second Sex, Beauvoir argued that men had made women the "Other" in society by the application of a false aura of "mystery" around them.
 She argued that men used this as an excuse not to understand women or their problems and not to help them, and that this stereotyping was always done in societies by the group higher in the hierarchy to the group lower in the hierarchy.
 She wrote that a similar kind of oppression by hierarchy also happened in other categories of identity, such as race, class, and religion, but she claimed that it was nowhere more true than with gender in which men stereotyped women and used it as an excuse to organize society into a patriarchy.

 Despite her contributions to the feminist movement, especially the French women's liberation movement, and her beliefs in women's economic independence and equal education, Beauvoir was initially reluctant to call herself a feminist.
-However, after observing the resurgence of the feminist movement in the late 1960s and early 1970s, Beauvoir stated she no longer believed a socialist revolution to be enough to bring about women's liberation.
+However, after observing the resurgence of the feminist movement during the late 1960s and early 1970s, Beauvoir stated she no longer believed a socialist revolution to be enough to bring about women's liberation.
 She publicly declared herself a feminist in 1972 in an interview with Le Nouvel Observateur.

-In 2018, the manuscript pages of Le Deuxième Sexe were published.
+In 2018, the manuscript pages of The Second Sex were published.

 Other notable works

+De Beauvoir's When Things of the Spirit Come First and She Came to Stay, both published by Flamingo Press.